Looking for places to visit in France? Here are the most famous landmarks in France that you should visit while traveling through the country.

 7. Versailles Palace

-One of France’s famous landmarks is the Versailles Palace which used to be the official royal residence of France from 1682 until 1789 at the beginning of the French revolution.
+One of the famous buildings in France is the Versailles Palace which used to be the official royal residence of France from 1682 until 1789 at the beginning of the French revolution.

 The palace was not only home to the majesties of France but also held historic events like the signing of the Peace of Paris in 1783, the signing of the Treaty of Versailles which ended World War I and so many other important events that shaped France’s history and future alike.